 - Speech Processing Algorithms for Elderly Listeners with Hearing Loss

-- Nonintrusive Digital Speech Forensics: Source Identification and Content Authentication
+- NSF CIF: Nonintrusive Digital Speech Forensics: Source Identification and Content Authentication

 - Predictors of Speech Quality after Tongue Cancer Surgery

 - NSF Collaborative Research: Effects of production variability on the acoustic consequences of coordinated articulatory gestures

 - NSF RI: Extension of the APP detector for multipitch tracking and speaker separation

 - NSF RI Collaborative Research: Landmark-based Robust Speech Recognition Using Prosody-Guided Models of Speech Variability

 - An Enhancement of Modified Phase Opponency for Noise-Robust Speech Recognition

 - Acoustic-phonetic Approach to Speech Recognition Based on Landmark Detection

 - Language Detection for Music Information Retrieval